-Substance abuse counseling and education are essential to help you better understand and overcome your alcoholism or drug addiction.
-Through a wide array of clinical therapies and services, you will uncover the root of your addiction, better understand your behavior, as well as learn positive stress-coping and relapse-prevention skills that will empower you to lead a substance-free life.
+Substance abuse counseling and education are essential clinical services in addiction treatment that will help you better understand your addiction and get on the road to recovery.
+Through a wide array of clinical therapies and services, you will uncover the root of your alcohol or drug dependencies, better understand your behavior, as well as learn positive stress-coping and relapse-prevention skills that will empower you to lead a sober, substance-free life.

 Understanding addiction as a disease as well as how it has impacted your life is an important part of recovery.
 Our educational groups and workshops will teach you the basics of addiction as well as provide you with the knowledge to make smart, healthy choices in your recovery.